OpenKH/OpenKh/docs/tool/CLI.MapGen/index.md

 - Design a full map model data with [Blender](https://www.blender.org/), and then export entire world to `.fbx` file format.
+- Ideally, you'll want to generate the regular map model without collision, then create a lower-poly collision mesh, where you select specific vertices and define each set as materials as needed.

-_Note :_ The Y coordinate is up vector in KH2.
+- _Note :_ The Y coordinate is up vector in KH2.